avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### `L1ValidatorRegistrationMessage`

-The P-Chain can produce a `L1ValidatorRegistrationMessage` for consumers to verify that a validation period has either begun or has been invalidated.
+The P-Chain can produce an `L1ValidatorRegistrationMessage` for consumers to verify that a validation period has either begun or has been invalidated.

 The `L1ValidatorRegistrationMessage` is specified as an `AddressedCall` with `sourceChainID` set to the P-Chain ID, the `sourceAddress` set to an empty byte array, and a payload of: